parvez301901/an-addon-for-elementor/readme.txt

 3. Before After Image Comparison
 4. ...

- Why Choose AN AddonCraft?
+ Why Choose AN Addon?
 Save Time & Effort – No need for custom coding or multiple plugins.
 Boost Creativity – Stand out with advanced design elements.
 User-Friendly – Perfect for beginners and professionals alike.

- Unlock the Full Potential of Elementor – Get AN AddonCraft Today!
+ Unlock the Full Potential of Elementor – Get AN Addon Today!

-### Happy User of AN AddonCraft?
+### Happy User of AN Addon?
 Or rate us on [WordPress] (https://wordpress.org/support/plugin/an-addon-for-elementor/reviews/?rate=5#new-post)

 == Installation ==